-How to move past the guilt of investing in yourself
+How to move past the guilt of self-investment

 The phrase ‘invest in yourself’ gets thrown around a lot, especially around New Year.
 For many of us, it conjures images of making decadent purchases that promise to change our lives.
 Marketing teams don’t help matters by latching onto this idea and hoping by phrasing a purchase of their product as an ‘investment in yourself’, you’ll be more likely to buy it.